-A report by Alberta’s auditor general affirms that the province’s long-standing goal of building an integrated healthcare system focused around the needs of the patient is the right approach, but there are inherent barriers in the current system preventing Albertans from receiving the best quality care possible.
+A report by Alberta’s auditor general, released on May 24, 2017, affirms that the province’s long-standing goal of building an integrated healthcare system focused around the needs of the patient is the right approach, but there are inherent barriers in the current system preventing Albertans from receiving the best quality care possible.

 Better Healthcare for Albertans: A Report by the Office of the Auditor General of Alberta offers an analysis of the root causes behind the lack of progress toward effective integration of healthcare in Alberta.
 It identifies opportunities based on models from other jurisdictions to take Alberta’s system to a higher level in a quantum leap rather than through incremental change and reorganization.

 “Significantly better healthcare is within reach, and putting more money into the system is not the answer,” said Auditor General Merwan Saher.
 “Integrated healthcare is the framework used by the highest performing health systems in the world, but we need to overcome some key barriers that have prevented successive provincial governments from establishing this kind of system.”